Any (webshop)

 </span>

-The visual representation is handled by the design, which is also referenced by the snippet.
+The visuals are handled by the Design, which is also referenced by the snippet.

-Clerk.js uses Liquid designs, known from Shopify, to render HTML with the data returned by the API.
-These should be formatted as scripts, with an ID that you can reference in “data-template” of your snippet.
+Clerk.js uses Liquid designs to render HTML with the data returned by the API.
+These are formatted as scripts, referenced by their ID in data-template in your snippet.

 <span class="clerk"